JoeOwl/Library-management-system/README.md

 - **Edit Book Details**: Update the information of existing books.
 - **Issue Books**: Allow users to borrow books from the library.
 - **Return Books**: Manage the return of borrowed books.
-- **Import Data**: Import book and user data into the system.
+- **Import Student Data**: Import student data into the system.
 - **Dark Theme**: A user-friendly dark theme for better accessibility.
+- **Search**: Search in the database by book ID, book name, or author name.
+- **ISBN Book Search**: Retrieve book details using the ISBN number through an API.
+- **Report Export**: Export reports as Excel files for:
+  - All available books.
+  - All issued books.
+  - All books.
+  - Fine details.

 ### Advanced Features

-- **API Integration with Flask**:
-  - Create a Book Search API for querying the library's collection.
-  - Integrate with external APIs, such as Google Books, to enhance search functionality.
-- **Book Search**:
-  - Enable users to search for books based on various criteria (title, author, genre, etc.).
 - **Borrowing History**:
   - Maintain a record of all borrowing transactions for users.
 - **Reminder Mail**: